FilipGabriel/ecommerce-frontend-project/README.md

-# Project Title
+# Ecommerce Project

-Ecommerce Project test for Frontend Developers
+This is a test for Frontend Developers

 ### Running the website